alittlefitness/afl_visual_analysis/README.md

 The Quarter dropdown tags each event with the appropriate quarter and helps normalise the direction of the collected data.

 #### Ovals
 An oval is provided for both the Home and Away teams.
 The ovals are to scale for the selected venue.
 Both collect the x, y location of mouse button clicks.
-It's recommended to think of the direction that the play is going as the same direction of the TV broadcast.
+It's recommended to use the same direction as the TV broadcast.
 That is, if a team is kicking to the right on the TV broadcast, they should be kicking to the right on these plots as well.

 #### Buttons
-There are 6 buttons available to tag various events.  **At the end of each chain of possessions the End Chain button needs to be clicked.**  Multiple buttons may be clicked with each event, for instance the Retained button and Goal button may be clicked if Inside 50 kicks are being tracked.
+There are 6 buttons available to tag various events.  **At the end of each chain of possessions the End Chain button must be clicked.**  Multiple buttons may be clicked with each event, for instance the Retained button and Goal button may be clicked if Inside 50 kicks are being tracked.
 Each button is also "hotkeyed" to enable the user to use the keyboard to click the button rather than using the mouse.

 ##### Hotkeys
 Home hotkeys:
 Retained - 1
 Stoppage - 2
 TO - 3
 Goal - 4
 Behind - 5
 End Chain - 6

 Away hotkeys:
 Retained - q
 Stoppage - w
 TO - e
 Goal - r
 Behind - t
 End Chain - y

 ## Visual Output tab